-Summary: Although embryo adoption is sometimes used interchangeably for embryo donation, they do not mean the same thing.
-There are important differences to note between embryo adoption agencies and embryo donation agencies, which we explain on this page.
+Although embryo adoption is sometimes used interchangeably for embryo donation, they do not mean the same thing.
+There are important differences to note between embryo adoption agencies and embryo donation agencies, which we explain in this post.
 At Donor Nexus, we offer embryo donation cycles.
 If you are seeking embryos available for adoption, we encourage you to learn more about the differences between embryo donation and embryo adoption before choosing which one is right for you.

-Donor Nexus’ embryo donation program is ranked among the top in the world
+The Donor Nexus Embryo Donation program is ranked among the top in the world

 First, we will outline the major similarities before we begin to look at the differences.
 Whether you are using donor embryos or adopting embryos, both cycles are similar to traditional adoption in that you have no genetic link to the child.
 However, you still have the ability to carry and deliver the child.
 You act as both the adoptive mother and surrogate mother, and you have control over the prenatal environment of your baby.
 Essentially, embryo donation and embryo adoption both offer a less expensive and quicker alternative to traditional adoption.

 Although embryo donation and embryo adoption are similar in many ways and sometimes you will even find the two terms used interchangeably on fertility blogs and forums, there are important differences to consider when choosing between an embryo donation and embryo adoption program.